 We are publishing here an analytical text from the ICC’s section in Turkey on the current wave of revolts and protests in North Africa and the Middle East.
-The text aims to provide a general overview of these movements, as did the text ‘What is happening in the Middle East: Reference points for a discussion on the events in North Africa and the Middle East’.
+The text aims to provide a general overview of these movements, as did the text ‘What is happening in the Middle East?’.
 The text by the Turkish comrades offers a somewhat different analysis on certain points, particularly regarding the level attained by the class struggle in Egypt, and whether or not the current inter-bourgeois ‘civil war’ in Libya was preceded by a form of social revolt from below.
 Since the situation is still very fluid and is still raising a lot of questions, it is all the more important to develop the discussion about the significance and perspectives contained in these events.

 1. What is going on and why it is important to understand it.